Abhishek3689/Data_Science_Interview_Questionss/README.md

 # Data Science Interview Preparation

-Welcome to the Data Science Interview Preparation repository!
+Welcome to the Data Science Interview Preparation repository.
 This repository is a curated collection of important questions commonly asked in data science interviews.
 Whether you are a beginner or an experienced data scientist, these questions cover a wide range of topics to help you prepare for success.

 ## Table of Contents